johannes-lindgren/storyblok/README.md

 This example ties together all the previous examples and demonstrates how you can use it with and Astro app.

 It includes an example on how to render rich text with a framework, which means that you can easily render blocks that are nested within rich text.

+> [!NOTE]
+> This example does not enable the live preview... yet.
+At the moment, it renders on the server and does not ship the framework, which means that you can't rerender.
+However, it would be possible to adjust it so that it does rerender in preview mode only.